Date of Degree

 This work was extended to humans by characterizing the A89V missense mutation in BBS3 that results in non-syndromic retinal degeneration.
 To evaluate the in vivo function of the A89V missense mutation in non-syndromic retinal degeneration and BBS, rescue experiments were performed in the zebrafish.
 Unlike wild-type BBS3L RNA, BBS3L A89V RNA does not rescue the vision defect seen with loss of bbs3 in zebrafish; however, BBS3 A89V RNA is able to suppress the cardinal zebrafish BBS phenotype of melanosome transport, similar to wild-type BBS3 RNA.
 These data demonstrate that the BBS3L A89V mutation identified in patients with non-syndromic retinal degeneration is critical and specific for the vision defect.

 Pretorius, Pamela Reed.
-"Elucidating a role for BBS3 in syndromic and non-syndromic retinal disease." dissertation, University of Iowa, 2010.
+"Elucidating a role for BBS3 in syndromic and non-syndromic retinal disease."
+PhD (Doctor of Philosophy) thesis, University of Iowa, 2010.